JetBrains/terraform-aws-kubernetes/docs/GUIDES.md

       encrypted: "true"
       type: io2
       allowAutoIOPSPerGBIncrease: "true"
 ```

-## Kubernetes Workers' Reboot schedule
+If these storage classes do not meet your requirements, you can disable their creation and provide your own storage classes with the option
+described in the next section: *Additional storage classes*.

+## Additional storage classes

+For creating custom storage classes, use the following terraform variable: `cluster_custom_storage_classes`.
+The configuration
+is similar to the structure of the default storage classes.

+## Patching

-An agent in the Kubernetes cluster, named Kured, checks every 30min if AWS installed a patch on the Kubernetes worker nodes.
+The module installs an agent in the Kubernetes cluster that reboots the worker nodes when necessary.
+It checks every 30min if
+there is installed a patch on the Kubernetes worker nodes.
+The patching is configured to actuate reboots, by default, on the following schedule:
-Kured avoids weekend reboots and only restarts the nodes from Monday to Friday during office hours (9:00-17:00 Europe/Amsterdam).
+from Monday to Friday, office hours (9:00–17:00/Central European Time Zone).

-## How to
+## Instructions

 ### Get EKS credentials

-#### Characteristics

-At the moment, the module allows all users within IAM to have Administrators access to the Kubernetes API.
+At the moment, the module assignes the IAM Role `arn:aws:eks::aws:cluster-access-policy/AmazonEKSClusterAdminPolicy` to the entity that deploys this module.
-This is the default.

-To limit the administrative access, consider specifying the desired IAM roles in the following module's variable
-`kubernetes_cluster_admin_iam_roles`.
+This is the default because it is necessary to further configure the cluster in Terraform and create a unified life cycle for cluster services.

+Use the variable `cluster_access_management` to provide access to your users in the cluster.

 Given that:

 * `EKS_CLUSTER_NAME` is an environment variable and its value represents a valid EKS cluster name;
 * `KUBECONFIG` is an environment variable abd uts value represents a valid and existing kubectl configuration file path.

-The command to download the cluster credentials follow:
+Use the following command to download the cluster credentials if you are allowed:

 ```shell
 export EKS_CLUSTER_NAME="kube-cluster"